jonaslind/devenv/README.md

 ## Details

-Runs as a podman container (using an Ubuntu Jammy base image) on an Ubuntu Jammy host.
+Runs as a podman container (using an Ubuntu Noble base image) on an Ubuntu Noble host.

 Your `~/.ssh`, `~/.aws` and `~/Downloads` are mounted into the container.